 If taking over an existing food business, the form should be sent within 28 days of the changes happening.
 If practicable we would also welcome written confirmation from the previous owners that they are no longer operating the business.

-Advice on setting up a food business is available in the Food Standards Agency publication Starting Up: Your first steps to running a catering business.
+Advice on setting up a food business is available on the Food Standards Agency website under 'Business Guidance'.

 You can also download a Food Premises Registration Form to complete and send to the Council.